vijayreddy26/Q-A-Model/README.md

+### /document refers to the .pdf file in the repo this is used as base doc for creating vectors and for querying purpose

 ### Document Q&A RAG System with LangChain and Pinecone

 This repository contains a simple implementation of a Retrieval-Augmented Generation (RAG) system.
 It allows you to ingest PDF documents, create vector embeddings using OpenAI, store them in a Pinecone vector database, and then use a Large Language Model (LLM) to answer questions based on the document content.